inveniosoftware/invenio/docs/admin/oaiharvest-admin-guide.rst

 **Harvesting particular records**

 This page provides the possibility of harvesting records manually.
-The administrator has to provide internal OAI source identifier.
+The administrator has to provide an internal OAI source identifier.
 After this, record will be harvested, converted and filtered according to the source settings and scheduled to be uploaded into the database.